Alex-Padron/personal-projects/pub-sub/README.md

-add type safety for subscriber switch master data store not not duplicate publisher info add error handling in subscriber get value if publisher does not have value
+add type safety for subscriber switch master data store not not duplicate publisher info add error handling in subscriber get value if publisher does not have value switch message types to be final rather than methods where possible